MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier-options.md

 [Driver Isolation Checks](../develop/validating-windows-drivers.md#driver-verifier-driver-isolation-checks)

-Driver Isolation checks are critical for validating the runtime driver package isolation requirements of Windows Drivers For more information, see [Getting started with Windows Drivers](../develop/getting-started-with-windows-drivers.md).
+Driver Isolation checks are critical for validating the runtime driver package isolation requirements of Windows Drivers For more information, see [Get started developing Windows drivers](../develop/get-started-developing-windows-drivers.md).
 The checks monitor registry reads and writes that are not allowed for isolated driver packages.

 ## Standard settings